What’s the Deal With Your Name?

 The postscript is that my mom didn’t really love the new name; but she knew she was having a boy, and so she didn’t worry about it.
 Her doctor also assured her that the baby was a boy.

-Months later, I was born.
+Months later, in the great state of New Jersey (SOUTH Jersey, to be specific–there is a huge difference), I was born.
 The doctor took one look at me and said, “Holy shit, it’s a girl.”
 And my mom was stuck with giving me that crazy name (she comforted herself by choosing my middle name).

 I’ve spent my life spelling my name to new teachers, new friends. . .explaining its pronunciation. . .the most common mistake seems to be that people think there’s an “n” in there somewhere.